Joy Moeller holding her book

 I was a dental hygienist and I decided to learn and study everything I could in the field.
 I have seen so many patients having surgery after surgery, taking many medications, and generally seeking the wrong type of health care and suffering immensely.

-I now practice in Pacific Palisades, California and in Beverly Hills, California and I am one of the few who teach courses in the treatment of this disorder.
+I now practice in Pacific Palisades, California and I am one of the few who teach courses in the treatment of this disorder.
 I will do anything to get this valuable treatment option out to the public because I have seen unbelievable changes occur in the health of my patients and millions could be helped.

-Orofacial myofunctional therapy has been known in the research since the early 1900's.
-Currently, this emerging therapeutic treatment has become professionalized with a certification process available to speech pathologists, dental hygienists, and dentists and physicians.
+Orofacial Myofunctional Therapy has been known by the scientific community since the early 1900’s.
+Currently, this emerging therapeutic treatment has become professionalized with a training program available to speech pathologists, dental hygienists, dentists and physicians.
 Unfortunately, however, most people and even physicians or dentists, are unaware that this life-enhancing therapy even exists.

 • Abnormal non-nutritive sucking habits (thumb, finger, pacifier etc)